MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 =================================================

-If you want to add parallelization to your own analysis class, first make sure your algorithm allows you to do that, i.e. you process each frame independently.
+If you want to add parallelization to your own analysis class, first make sure your algorithm allows you to do that, i.e. you can process each frame independently.
 Then it's rather simple -- let's look at the actual code that added parallelization to the :class:`MDAnalysis.analysis.rms.RMSD`: